alexeilebedev/openacr/txt/acr.md

 Acr is not concerned with big data; it's about small but highly cross-referenced data, essentially configurations and source code.
 A rule of thumb is that acr will process 1 million records/sec and the data sets must fit in memory.
+A large project might have 10,000 ctypes, 1,000 ssimfiles and 30,000 fields, and a few million records.

 ### Syntax